 To contribute to achieving these ambitious goals, the ESCALATE project aims to demonstrate high-efficiency powertrains for long-haul applications that will provide a range of 800 km without refueling/recharging and cover at least 500 km average daily operation in real conditions.
 The project is built on novel concepts around three main innovation areas:

 - Standardized well-designed, cost-effective modular and scalable multi-powertrain components.

 - Digital Twin & AI-based management tools considering capacity, availability, speed, and nature of the charging infrastructures as well as the fleet structures.

-Lasting a total of 42 months (January 2023 - July 2025) and coordinated by FEV Europe, it counts on highly innovative and dedicated partners (37 from 13 countries), namely: FEV Europe, FEV France, DLR, MBT, INEGI, RWTH, BMC, VTT, AUTH, ENGIE, CEA, FEV TR, AI4SEC, BRING, BLRD, KEM, VIV, Hydrogen Europe, ERG, PBX, Primafrio, RSTER, TUBITAK, BSA, SISU, VAL, ORTEM, DHL, DIN, TRJ, RHM, Tefken, Ford, Coventry University, Surrey University, ELECT, AEM, and of course, POLIS Network.
+Lasting a total of 42 months (January 2023 - July 2025) and coordinated by FEV Europe (Project Coordinator) and Surrey University (Technical Coordinator); it counts on highly innovative and dedicated partners (37 from 13 countries), namely: FEV Europe, FEV France, DLR, MBT, INEGI, RWTH, BMC, VTT, AUTH, ENGIE, CEA, FEV TR, AI4SEC, BRING, BLRD, KEM, VIV, Hydrogen Europe, ERG, PBX, Primafrio, RSTER, TUBITAK, BSA, SISU, VAL, ORTEM, DHL, DIN, TRJ, RHM, Tefken, Ford, Coventry University, ELECT, AEM, and of course, POLIS Network.